utilmeta/utype/docs/en/references/field.md

 # > {'access_key': 'ABCDEFG', 'secret_key': 'qwertyu', 'last_activity': datetime(...)}
 ```

-In the example, we automatically specify a display function for `access_key` that intercepts only the first few digits for display, for `secret_key` that we specify a fixed string for display, and for `last_activity` the field, we directly disable its display
+In the example, we specify a display function for `access_key` that intercepts only the first few characters for display, for `secret_key` that we specify a fixed string for display, and for `last_activity` the field, we directly disable its display

+!!! warning
+	`repr` configuration is only appied when using `print()`, `str()` or `repr()` to output the entire dataclass instance, if you print a single attribute like `print(access.secret_key)`, it will be displayed directly

+!!! note
+	attribute configuration ( `immutable`, `repr` ) only applies for dataclass, it has no meaning in function params

 ## Error handling

-Field can also configure the error handling strategy for the field, that is, how to handle when the data corresponding to the field fails to pass the parsing verification.
-Its corresponding parameter is
+`Field` can also configure the error handling strategy for the specific field, that is, how to handle when the data corresponding to the field fails to pass the parsing validation.
+Its corresponding parameters is

-*  `on_error` Configures the error handling behavior of a field.
+* `on_error`: configures the error handling behavior of a field.
 This parameter has several optional values.

-1. `'throw'`: Default, throw error
+	1. `'throw'`: default, throw error
-2. `'exclude'`: Exclude the field from the result (this option cannot be used if the field is mandatory)
+	2. `'exclude'`: exclude the field from the result (this option cannot be used if the field is required)
-3. `'preserve'`: Keep the field in the result, that is, allow the field in the result that does not pass the verification
+	3. `'preserve'`: keep the field in the result, which allow the field in the result that does not pass the validation

 Let’s look at an example.
 ```python